 For example, the quadriceps femoris muscle is innervated by the femoral nerve.
 The femoral nerve arises from the lumbar plexus and has its origins from L2-L4.
 Therefore the quadriceps femoris muscle is a part of the L2, L3, and L4 myotomes.
 The main function of the quadriceps femoris muscle is to extend the leg at the knee joint so this movement can be used to test L2-L4 myotomes.
 The femoral nerve also innervates the iliacus, pectineus, and sartorius muscles.
 Therefore all of these muscles, including the quadriceps femoris muscle, are part of the L2-L4 myotomes.

-Check out our video tutorial and quiz to learn more about the spinal nerves anatomy.
+Check out our learning materials to learn more about the spinal nerves anatomy.

 Myotomes are tested by asking patients to perform different movements which are associated with different spinal nerves because individual muscles can be a part of multiple myotomes where myotomes are made up of multiple muscles which can perform different actions.
 Specifically, the clinician performs the tests with resisted isometric contractions, and the joint being tested should be at the resting position, or near it.
 Muscle contractions should be held for at least 5 seconds.
 This will help pinpoint if specific spinal nerves are lesioned, diseased, or injured if the patient is unable to perform these movements fully.